 You’ve got everything ready.
 You’ve confirmed the logistics.
 You’ve done your research.
-Your point are compelling.
+Your points are compelling.
 Your slides are sharp.
 Your presentation flows logically with just the right level of detail.

 It’s the perfect meeting.
 The perfect summary.
 The perfect case.
 The perfect pitch.